comp350spring2021/websiteRepo/README.md

 # WebsiteRepo
 This is a git repository for a [Hugo](https://gohugo.io/) static site generator.
 Hugo makes building static websites easy and quick which is why it was chosen for the purpose of documentation.
 With hugo you can easily, pick a theme for your website, import some markdown files that will be the content of your website, and generate the static html,css and javascript files.

+Using a GitHub action we can automatically deploy the site files, to a GitHub pages repository.
+More information on this below.

 **To see the website that this Hugo project generates go here:** https://comp350spring2021.github.io/

 For more information on Hugo and its documentation click [here](https://gohugo.io/documentation/).